karan-shergill/hld101/notes/redis_use_cases.md

 **3. Redis Features for Session Management**

 - **TTL (Time-To-Live)** – Sessions can be set to expire after a predefined period (e.g., `EXPIRE session_id 3600` for 1 hour).
 - **LRU Eviction Policy** – Least Recently Used sessions are evicted first when memory is full.
+(Example - Netflix let you keep 4 instances active at a time)
 - **Persistence Options** –
     - **RDB (Snapshot Persistence)** – Saves session data at intervals.
     - **AOF (Append-Only File)** – Logs each write operation for recovery.